DarenDunaway/Poor-Man-s-Pacman/README.md

 Game Components:
   - 1 player designed through p5 shapes (follows the current mouse location)
   - Increasing number of enemy ghosts that follow the player (one ghost spawns at the start of the game, then one additional ghost spawns every time the score increases by 15)
-  - Health bar that has a max value of 100 and decreases everytime the player contacts and enemy ghost
+  - Health bar that has a max value of 100 and decreases everytime the player contacts an enemy ghost
   - Score that increases as time passes (reliant on the health bar value remaining over zero)
   - Scarecrow that draws enemy ghosts towards its position and away from the player (lasts five seconds)
   - Power-up that deletes half the enemies, but slows player speed slightly
   - 1 button to restart the game

 Game Controls:
-  - Mouse movement and location controls players movement
+  - Mouse movement and location controls player movement
   - Mouse click adds a scarecrow
-  - Key press that deletes half the enemy ghosts
+  - Key press deletes half the enemy ghosts
   - Clickable restart game button